vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 Use the `ProviderConfiguration` field in the configuration file to give provider specific and granular customizations.
-Note that _ALL_ other provider specific configs are ignored when `ProviderConfiguration` is used.
+Note that some other provider specific configs may be ignored when `ProviderConfiguration` is used.

+* Kind provider: Use the `rawKindConfig` field to enter an entire [`kind` configuration file](https://kind.sigs.k8s.io/docs/user/configuration/) or partial config snippt to be used when bootstrapping.
+  During bootstrapping, the default kind bootstrapping options are merged with any user provided `rawKindConfig` but the values in `rawKindConfig` take the highest precedence.
-* Kind provider: Use the `rawKindConfig` field to enter an entire [`kind` configuration file](https://kind.sigs.k8s.io/docs/user/configuration/) to be used when bootstrapping.
-For example, the following config deploys a control plane with port mappings and 2 worker nodes, all using the VMware hosted kind image.
+  For example, the following partial kind config deploys a control plane with port mappings and 2 worker nodes, all using the default VMware hosted kind node images.

   ```yaml
   ClusterName: my-kind-cluster